gsoosk/Pacman-Search/README.md

 $$

 ### Astar Search
-This algorithm is very similar to `BFS` algorithm, but it uses a priority queue as it's frontier instead.
+This algorithm is very similar to `BFS` algorithm, but it uses a priority queue as its frontier instead.
 At first we make our test world (here I used `ui_world` which ran test1 as initial world).
 Then our algorithm started to run.

-This algorithm has a priority queue as it's frontier and a set as it's explored.
+This algorithm has a priority queue as its frontier and a set as its explored.
 It also use f(state) which is h(s) + cost_to(s) as priority of every node in queue.
 * At first we add intial state into frontier and then pop it from the queue.
 * Then all possible actions from initial values which does not explored before, will add to the frontier
 * and next we will redo these steps until we find goal state.